MAGNETISM-MSU/magnetic-lab-msu/README.md

 #### HOW TO START?

 1. Download [Gnuplot](http://www.gnuplot.info/)
-2. Get some instructions from [here](https://github.com/MAGNETISM-MSU/magnetic-lab-msu/blob/master/Gnuplot/Instructions) (more info: [Manual](http://www.gnuplot.info/docs_5.2/Gnuplot_5.2.pdf)
+2. Get some instructions from [here](https://github.com/MAGNETISM-MSU/magnetic-lab-msu/blob/master/Gnuplot/Instructions) (more info: [Manual Gnuplot 5.2](http://www.gnuplot.info/docs_5.2/Gnuplot_5.2.pdf))
 3. Download xxx_filename.gnu from [here](https://github.com/MAGNETISM-MSU/magnetic-lab-msu/tree/master/Gnuplot) to place in the reposity folder on your local
 4. Generate graph following the basic command lines from the tutorials
 5. Try on others :)